This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The challenge with PFAS-free chemistry is not water-repellency, it is oil-repellency.
 Contaminants from your environment or body (chairlift grease, sled oil, naturally occurring oils on your skin) are not easily repelled by the new coatings.
 These contaminants can absorb water and cause your fabrics to “wet-out” much faster than with C6 DWR.

 The good news?
 You can wash these contaminants away in the laundry.
-You will need to wash your PFAS-free gear more, but with proper care, you will not notice a decline in your gear’s ability to keep you dry.
+You will need to wash your PFAS-free gear more often, but with proper care you will not notice a decline in your gear’s ability to keep you dry.

 Learn more about keeping your gear clean and preforming at its best in the below gear care articles: